cloudposse/github-action-matrix-extended/README.md

 -->

-GitHub Action to extend matrix limit with reusable workflows and nested matrices workaround.
+GitHub Action that when used together with reusable workflows makes it easier to workaround the limit of 256 jobs in a matrix.

 ---